stormalf/porth/README.md

     <=: operator pops 2 values from the stack and push 1 if the first one is less or equal than the second one and 0 otherwise
     ": starts and end a string, not that for now it doesn't allow a // or a # in the string due to the fact that they are comments
     WRITE: keyword to write a string to the output file (do internally a 1 1 SYSCALL3 at each WRITE)
+    MACRO: keyword to create a macro for now inlining definition of a macro is not allowed but macro inside macro is allowed except itself (recursive macro it crashes for now)
+    ENDM: keyword to close a macro

 ## release notes